 In this mode, the EA event bit indicates a freefall event after the debounce counter.
 Once the debounce counter reaches the time value for the set threshold, the EA bit is set, and remains set until the FF_MT_SRC register is read.
 When the FF_MT_SRC register is read, the EA bit and the debounce counter are cleared and a new event can only be generated after the delay specified by FF_MT_CNT.
 The ZEFE, YEFE, and XEFE control bits determine which axes are considered for the freefall detection.
-While EA = 0, the event flags ZHE, ZHP, YHE, YHP, XHE, and XHP reflect the motion detection status (i.e., high-g event) without any debouncing, provided that the corresponding bits ZEFE, YEFE, and/or XEFE are set.
+While EA = 0, the event flags ZHE, ZHP, YHE, YHP, XHE, and XHP reflect the motion detection status (i.e., high g event) without any debouncing, provided that the corresponding bits ZEFE, YEFE, and/or XEFE are set.
 The event flags ZHE, ZHP, YHE, YHP, XHE, and XHP are latched when the EA event bit is set.
-The event flags ZHE, ZHP, YHE, MHP, XHE, and XHP are latched when the EA event bit is set.
-The event flags ZHE, ZHP, YHE, MHP, WIII start changing only after the FF_MT_SRC register has been read.
+The event flags ZHE, ZHP, YHE, YHP, XHE, and XHP will start changing only after the FF_MT_SRC register has been read.